 Educating the Public

-Educating the public is a key job for public health nurses.
-Some steps you can take include:
+Public education is a core job for public health nurses.

 - Planning seminars on specific public health threats.

 - Working with your community to implement a disaster plan that supports the most vulnerable community members.
 For example, you might establish warming or cooling centers to help people manage extreme temperatures.

 - Discussing emergency planning with individual patients.

 - Ensuring the agency or hospital you work for is prepared for common disasters.

 - Coordinating with other agencies to create a workable interagency disaster preparedness plan.